 General Insights on Guest Behavior

-From how much people imbibe to how often they stay after to help clean up, below are some of the most interesting insights we found during our research.
+We also wanted to survey Americans on general party guest insights.
+With responses from over 1,000 Americans we inquired about topics from how much people imbibe to how often they stay after to help clean up.
+Below are some of the most interesting insights we found during our research.

 It’s common for adults to partake in a couple of alcoholic drinks during a party, and according to our research, that’s exactly how many people drink on average.
 So, if you do pass 2-3 drinks during a party, it may be a good idea to switch to water at some point.